 Related post -> The 36 Best Inline Skates and Rollerblades

 Do you also have a mini skatepark in your house?

-This winter, I did build a little skatepark in my garage; it’s called the Sega Ramp, ha.
+This winter, I built a little skatepark in my garage called the Sega Ramp, ha.
 I built the whole skeleton with wood from recycled pallets and then covered it with a nice finish.
-It’s small, just over 2 feet tall, but a lot of fun, with two quarters both 8 feet wide, one with a fat coping, and there’s an 8 foot long p-rail box in there.
-I love that the ramp is always changing, just like the graffiti on the walls.
-We heat it with a propane flame thrower thing, which gets it feeling like summer in there, really quick.
-It’s been an amazing hangout spot, where you can do anything from skating to shooting a bow and arrow.
+It’s small, just over 2 feet tall, but a lot of fun, with two quarters both 8 feet wide, one with a fat coping, and an 8-foot-long p-rail box in there.
+I love that the ramp is constantly changing, just like the graffiti on the walls.
+We heat it with a propane flame thrower, making it feel like summer in there quickly.
+It’s been a fantastic hangout spot where you can do anything from skating to shooting a bow and arrow.

 Last we spoke, you were the only aggressive skater in Regina.
 Has that changed at all?

 Thankfully I am seeing more and more interest in blading here, a few skateboarders are switching, and most people who want blades want aggressive ones.
-Oh, 306, one of our skateboard shops are supposed to be stocking some Them Skates this month.
-But the best news to me was that my buddy Devon Hanofski, the guy who got me into skating all those years ago, just got himself a new pair of blades and is skating again daily.
+Oh, 306, one of our skateboard shops, is supposed to be stocking some Them Skates this month.
+But the best news to me was that my buddy Devon Hanofski, who got me into skating all those years ago, just got himself a new pair of blades and is skating again daily.

 Have you seen an increase in recreational skaters in the city this past year at all?